Indiana vs. Miami: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +7000

-- The Hurricanes have had the 68th-biggest change in terms of their national championship odds, improving from +10000 at the start of the season to +7000.
+- Bookmakers have moved the Hurricanes' national championship odds up from +10000 at the beginning of the season to +7000.
+Among all teams in the country, that is the 68th-biggest change.

 - With odds of +7000, Miami has been given a 1.4% chance of winning the national championship.